aeongt710/orcaglen/README.md

 ## 4. Profit Allocation (Post-Tax)

 - Owner Draw: **50 %** → 18.7 PKR
-- **Initial Employee Fixed Share: 10 %** → 3.74 PKR
+- Initial Employee Fixed Share: **10 %** → 3.74 PKR
-- Employee Profit Pool: **26 %** → 9.74 PKR
+- Employee Profit Pool: **20 %** → 7.48 PKR
 - Growth/Reserve Fund: **20 %** → 7.48 PKR

-**Note:** The Employee Profit Pool (26%) plus Initial Employee Fixed Share (10%) totals the previous 36% allocated to employees.
-The Initial Employee Fixed Share of 10% is guaranteed to employees regardless of evaluation; the remaining Employee Profit Pool is distributed based on performance.

-**Also Note:** The Employee Profit Pool and Initial Fixed Share will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
+**Note:** The Employee Profit Pool and Initial Employee Fixed Share will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
 Employees not involved in those projects during the profit period will not receive a share from those pools.

 ---